Tour Scotland -

 - areas for preparing food and washing dishes

-- chemical disposal facilities for caravans and perhaps also for motorhomes.
+- chemical disposal facilities for caravans and motorhomes.

 - many of the pitches are on hard-standing and some have hook-ups to services

 Some parks have leisure facilities e.g. swimming pool, games room, bar and restaurant, and entertainment for the family.
-Information is given on their entries.
+But these facilities may be closed on some parks because of Covid-19.

 Glamping pods:.
 These are small, wooden "huts", not quite a tent, not quite a holiday home!
 Some are basic but many have electricity and a toilet, and some are luxurious!

 You may have to bring your own sleeping bags and cooking and eating utensils.
-For more information and ideas for to give glamping a go!
+For more information go to give glamping a go!

-Children and Pets Welcome: Thistle Holiday Parks have safe play areas for children some have a games room.
-Many parks welcome pets - look for the dog symbol on the entries.
+Pets Welcome: Many of our parks welcome pets - look for the dog symbol on the entries.

 Accessibility: Some parks have facilities on their park which are accessible for guests with a mobility impairment.
-They may have information on their entries, but we recommend that you ask for the access guide which they have drawn up.
-Parks which definitely have these are Mortonhall in Edinburgh, Tantallon in North Berwick and Belhaven in Dunbar, Craig Tara in Ayr and Seton Sands on the Firth of Forth, and Blairgowrie in Perthshire.
-Ask them for a copy or talk with their staff about your requirements.
+They may have information on their entries, but we recommend that you ask for their access guide.
+Parks which definitely have these are Mortonhall in Edinburgh, Tantallon in North Berwick, Belhaven in Dunbar, and Blairgowrie in Perthshire.
+Talk with their staff about your requirements.

 Holiday Ideas: Stuck for ideas on where to tour?
 Check out our holiday ideas' page..